 People of all ages dream about winning the lottery.
-Who doesn’t want to be a Powerball winner and be able to make every one of their dreams come true?
+Everybody wants to play Powerball and win to make every one of their dreams come true!
 The youngest Powerball winners have proven that jackpots can be won at an early age.
 Here are their amazing stories about what it’s like to have a jumpstart worth millions of dollars come at an early age.

 “We did not know if the numbers had to be in a certain order.
 We really didn’t know anything other than we believed my ticket had won something.”
 She barely slept that night and they all watched the news the next morning.
 When they announced a Powerball winner in Minnesota, it became clearer and clearer that it was all true.
 Farrah had actually won the $150 million.